Foxes-cool/Foxes-dot-cool/README.md

 cp -r static/* build
 ```

-Now all of the outputed pages are in the `build` directory
+Now all of the outputted pages are in the `build` directory